- Identify the accessory structures of the skin

 Hair is a keratinous filament growing out of the epidermis.
 It is primarily made of dead, keratinized cells.
 Strands of hair originate in an epidermal penetration of the dermis called the hair follicle.
-The hair shaft is the part of the hair not anchored to the follicle, and much of this is exposed at the skin’s surface.
+The hair shaft is the part of the hair that is not anchored to the follicle, and, is exposed at the skin’s surface.
 The rest of the hair, which is anchored in the follicle, lies below the surface of the skin and is referred to as the hair root.
 The hair root ends deep in the dermis at the hair bulb, and includes a layer of mitotically active basal cells called the hair matrix.
-The hair bulb surrounds the hair papilla, which is made of connective tissue and contains blood capillaries and nerve endings from the dermis (Figure 5.10).
+The hair bulb surrounds the hair papilla, which is made of connective tissue and contains blood capillaries and nerve endings from the dermis (Figure 5.11).

 The wall of the hair follicle is made of three concentric layers of cells.
-The cells of the internal root sheath surround the root of the growing hair and extend just up to the hair shaft.
-They are derived from the basal cells of the hair matrix.
-The external root sheath, which is an extension of the epidermis, encloses the hair root.
+The innermost is the internal epithelial root sheath , and its cells are derived from the basal cells of the hair matrix.
+It surrounds the root of the growing hair and extends just up to the hair shaft.
+The external epithelial root sheath, which is an extension of the epidermis, is outer to the internal root sheath.
 It is made of basal cells at the base of the hair root and tends to be more keratinous in the upper regions.
-The glassy membrane is a thick, clear connective tissue sheath covering the hair root, connecting it to the tissue of the dermis.
+The glassy membrane is the basement membrane that lies between the external epithelial root sheath and the connective tissue sheath, which is derived from the dermis, and forms the outermost layer of the follicle wall.

 The hair follicle is made of multiple layers of cells that form from basal cells in the hair matrix and the hair root.
 Cells of the hair matrix divide and differentiate to form the layers of the hair.
 Watch this video to learn more about hair follicles.